 Let’s Talk Bone Broth Detox & the ‘Carb Flu’

 The ‘carb flu’ doesn’t feel much different than the regular flu, to be honest.
-As Dr. Kellyann warns in her book, this is something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
+It’s something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
 Common symptoms are:

 - Moodiness or feeling short-tempered